 KEY TAKEAWAY

-After testing the Wahoo TRACKR Radar for a few weeks, I found that it almost never gives false positives.
+After testing the Wahoo TRACKR Radar for a few weeks, I found that it almost never produces false positives.
 It’s as accurate and reliable as the Garmin Varia RTL515.
-After several poor radars I tested, it’s very refreshing to finally have one that works as it should.
-The main disappointment is the battery life, which in flash mode did not even reach half of the declared length.
-The mount doesn’t slip, but it brings another problem.
-Continue reading for more details or buy Wahoo TRACKR Radar here.
+After testing several poor radars, it’s very refreshing to finally have one that works as it should.
+The main disappointment is the battery life, which in flash mode did not even reach half of the claimed battery life.
+The mount doesn’t slip, but it creates another problem.
+Continue reading for more details, or buy Wahoo TRACKR Radar here.

 My TRACKR rating at a glance: